The Gambia National Library

 The library was also made the official recorder of legal depository and principal Bibliographic Centre of the nation.
-Around 2,000 archived material are stored in the library, which caters mainly to The Gambia and its history.
-The library offers an adult library, children's library, bulk school lending service, mobile and mailbox service.
+Around 2,000 archived materials are stored in the library, which caters mainly to The Gambia and its history.
+The library is divided into sections, the reference library, adult lending unit, the children's library, periodicals and the Bibliographic unit also known as Gambiana.
+This made the Gambia National Library Service Authority both a National and a public library.
+The library was offering bulk school lending service, mobile and mailbox until the early 2000s when the only mobile library vehicle broke down.
+In 2024 the National library was donated with a new digital center by the friends of the Gambia National library in order to introduce cording system to the youngsters who are interested in computer programming.